“Hello, this is Emma”

-My name is Emma.
+Known as Emma WhispersRed or Emma Smith.
 I was born in Lancaster by the northwest coast of England and moved to London aged 18.
 I live with my Husband, two Children and two Dogs amongst fields just outside the chaos of the city.
-I am an ASMR content creator on YouTube and film videos in a little shed in my garden.
+I am an ASMR content creator on YouTube and film my videos in a soundproof shed in my garden.
+The ‘Tingle Shed’

 This lovely feeling has been a part of my life for as long as I can remember.
 As a child I was sensitive, introverted and definitely a daydreamer.
-Over time the tingles became a soothing tool, something dear to me and a form of escapism.
-From daydreaming in class to falling asleep listening to sounds from downstairs, it was a personal experience and I felt very lucky to have it.
+Over time the tingles became a soothing tool, something dear to me and just a part of my normal sensory experience.
+From daydreaming in class to falling asleep listening to sounds from downstairs, it was a comforting sensation and I felt very lucky to have it.

-It kept me calm when the whole world around me wasn’t.
-I did over time try to explain it to others in my life but was often met with blank looks even halfway through the first sentence.
-It was always very hard to explain and after time I stopped.
+I did over time try to explain it to others in my life but was often met with blank looks halfway through the first sentence.
+A feeling without a name is was very hard to explain so I didn’t talk about it very much.
 Later though I found that my younger Brother experiences it.
 He named it ‘The Golden Feeling’ a perfect description.

 How I discovered the name for my tingles!

-In November 2012 whilst searching for ‘relaxation videos’ on YouTube I stumbled across a sweet blonde lady with a Russian accent talking about ASMR tingles her name is Maria (aka Gentlewhispering) I soon realised she was talking about the feeling I had experienced all my life and from that moment everything changed for me.
+In November 2012 whilst searching for ‘relaxation videos’ on YouTube I eventually stumbled across a sweet blonde lady with a Russian accent talking about ASMR tingles her name is Maria (aka Gentlewhispering) I soon realised she was talking about the feeling I had experienced all my life and from that moment everything changed for me.
 Through further searching I discovered a whole community of people from all over the world talking about this lovely feeling – it was a truly exciting and enlightening time.
+I came across so many more content creators too and went about discovering my favourite voices and triggers.

 After 6 months of viewing ASMR videos before bed I was sleeping better than I had in a long time.
 I was able to trigger this feeling for myself before falling asleep which helped to clear my mind of it’s ‘things I really must do but can’t right now, however I’m still going to lay awake thinking about them’ list.
 In April 2014 excited to be more involved, I decided to create a UK ASMR community by starting the Facebook group ‘ASMR UK’ now ‘ASMR UK & Ireland’.
 A place to arrange meet-ups discuss research happening in the UK, share videos etc..
 It was a great way to connect to other people with the same experiences.